Customer service teams usually operate 24/7 and often face unpredictable challenges while handling customers.

 Intraday management practices help restore the call center operations after a disruptive event has taken place.

-However, it’s a good practice for a call center or contact centre to prepare for such events in advance and develop a solid business continuity plan.
+However, it’s a good practice for a call center or contact center to prepare for such events in advance and develop a solid business continuity plan.

 4. Performance management